 - 1 tablespoon of Nettle Leaf Powder (this can be varied depending on the color you wish to achieve)

-- In Step6 – At trace remove a small amount of the soap mixture from the pan and mix it with the powdered nettle, and then return it back in to the pan stirring rapidly.
-Add the essential oils and mix well before pouring into the mold.
+- At trace remove a small amount of the soap mixture from the pan and mix it with the nettle powder, and then return it back in to the pan stirring rapidly.

-- In Step 10 – I find this particular soap takes a little more time to harden so I tend to leave it in the mold for 48 hours before trying to remove it.
+- Leave it covered with cardboard, in a warm, dry place.
+I find this particular soap takes a little more time to harden so I tend to leave it in the mold for 48 hours before trying to remove it.

 Photos From Making This Soap:

-Have you made your own soap?
+Have you made nettle soap?
 What ingredients did you use?